-The pre-nursing program (first two semesters) is open to all high school graduates and college transfer students who wish to pursue a major in nursing.
-To enter the pre-nursing program the student must qualify for and obtain admission to the University.
+To enter the nursing program the student must qualify for and obtain admission to the University.
 Applications to NDSU may be obtained from the University Admissions Office or on-line at www.ndsu.edu/admission.
+When applying to the University, all students must apply as pre-nursing majors.
+Student are then moved into the correct sub-plan once accepted into the professional program.